 Our family of three travelled to South Korea in October 2018, during Autumn.
 Evangeline was about 16 months old, double the age of when she first flew to Japan.
 From Singapore to South Korea, we flew Korean Air with a toddler and were in the economy class.
-On top of it, a red eye flight.
+On top of it, a red-eye flight.

-After we arrived at Incheon International airport, we took a train to Gimpo airport and took Korean Air’s domestic flight to Jeju.
+After we arrived at Incheon International Airport, we took a train to Gimpo Airport and took Korean Air’s domestic flight to Jeju.
 This multi-city booking with Korean Air is comparable to separately booking budget airline for the domestic leg.
-In any case, with a baby and extra luggage for the baby, budget airline is not ideal for us.
+In any case, with a baby and extra luggage for the baby, a budget airline is not ideal for us.
 Moreover, in the same booking, Korean Air gave us a good connecting flight timing, accounting for the time to travel from Incheon to Gimpo airport.

 Our Flight with Korean Air

 Singapore (6hrs15mins) > Incheon > (1hr10mins) Jeju